 * Russell passed away a young man in May, 1943 leaving his Wife Ainslie, two sons Jack and Ralph, and a daughter Francis.

 Russell Arthur Forbes

-In 1940 Russell left Brantford and his brother Stan, to become the Dodge De Soto Dealer in Kitchener, operating under the name R. A. Forbes Motors.
-Russell died in May 1943 leaving two sons Jack and Ralph.
-In 1948 after serving in the WWII, at the age of 23, Ralph Forbes became the youngest Ford Motor Co. dealer in Canada, and along with his older brother Jack, opened Forbes Motors Ltd. in Welland Ontario.
+* In 1948, the Brothers applied to became Ford Dealers in Welland Ontario.
+At the age of only 23, Ralph Forbes became the youngest Ford Motor Company Dealer in Canada, and along with his older brother Jack, they opened Forbes Motors Ltd. in Welland Ontario.